adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 Did you know you can read past issues of this newsletter in the Adafruit Daily Archive?
 [Check it out](https://www.adafruitdaily.com/category/circuitpython/).

-## New Notes from Adafruit Playground
+## Notes from Adafruit Playground

-[Adafruit Playground](https://adafruit-playground.com/) is a new place for the community to post their projects and other making tips/tricks/techniques.
+[Adafruit Playground](https://adafruit-playground.com/) is a place for the community to post their projects and other making tips/tricks/techniques.
 Ad-free, it's an easy way to publish your work in a safe space for free.

 [![title](../assets/2026mmdd/2026mmddplay1.jpg)](url)